 Why work in Luxembourg?

-- Some of the highest salaries in Europe, with a comfortable minimum wage.
+- Some of the highest salaries in Europe (average around €75,000 gross/year).

 - A multilingual environment where French plays a central role.